-The findings of this research show that female teachers in schools in Somalia lead to a significant higher enrollment and retention rates for girls.
+Female teachers in schools in Somalia lead to a significant higher enrollment and retention rates for girls.
 Female teachers make a difference in girls’ education.
 The presence of female teachers in class rooms and in schools allow Somali girls to have more positive educational experiences, and even mitigate cultural and social barriers that keep girls out of school.
 Girls reported that having more positive female role models in school would more likely make them stay in school.

-What is the situation for female teachers in Somalia?
+- What is the situation for female teachers in Somalia?

-What are they teaching?
+- What are they teaching?
 Where?
 How long?

-What are the biggest challenges female teachers faces in Somalia?
+- What are the biggest challenges female teachers faces in Somalia?

-What are avenues for opportunities/strategic interventions?
+- What are avenues for opportunities/strategic interventions?

-What interventions are working and what is not working and why?
+- What interventions are working and what is not working and why?

-What are female teachers themselves saying?
+- What are female teachers themselves saying?
 How are they organizing themselves to affect change?

-What measure have female teachers taken to address the issues affecting them?
+- What measure have female teachers taken to address the issues affecting them?